 The City's Water Treatment Facility draws its source from the Assiniboine River.
-The Assiniboine's flow is controlled by the Shellmouth Dam located north of Russell, Manitoba.
-Major tributaries to the Assiniboine River are the Qu'Appelle River from the west, and the Little Saskatchewan River from the north, with dams at Minnedosa, Rapid City, and Rivers, Manitoba.
+The Assiniboine's flow in Brandon is primarily controlled upstream by the Shellmouth Dam located north of Russell, Manitoba.
+Major tributaries to the Assiniboine River are the Qu'Appelle River from the west and the Little Saskatchewan River from the north, with dams at Minnedosa, Rapid City, and Rivers, Manitoba.

-Water flows from the Assiniboine River to the intake wells through four gates located in the intake structure on the riverbank.
+Water flows from the Assiniboine River to the City's intake wells through four gates located in the intake structure on the riverbank.
 From these gates, the water flows into two separate intake chambers and then through 1500 mm pipes from each chamber to a central circular well.
 From the circular well, the water flows through a 1500 mm pipe approximately 300 meters to the raw water wells located inside the Water Treatment Facility.